 We all know business processes are the key to the way most companies operate.
-This is because they are the blueprints that are followed in order to achieve all kinds of business functions, and they enable the different parts of the organization to work in unison to interact with supplier and customers.
+This is because they are the framework that are followed in order to achieve all kinds of business functions, and they enable the different parts of the organization to work in unison to interact with supplier and customers.
 Business Process Management (BPM) is the practice of aligning business goals and processes as companies and organizations evolve.

 Business Process Management Software Suites